bjornsnoen/minicapy/README.md

-# Minicapy, python bindings for minica, a mini CA
+# Minicapy, python bindings for minica, a mini CA A small python library for
-A small python library for using minica to create ssl certificates
+using minica to create ssl certificates

 ## Installation
-Hopefully you should be able to simply pip install this package
+This package is pip installable, simply

 `pip install minicapy`

-If there is no wheel built for your platform you'll have to build the package yourself.
-All you need is the go language and gnu make.
+If you want to build it yourself there is a makefile included.
+If there is no binary wheel for your platform you'll need to have `gnu make` and `go` installed in order to install this package.
-Once those are installed, simply run `make` in the root of the repo.

 ## Usage
 ```python